Lake Waubesa

 Lake Waubesa is one of the four major lakes in Dane County, Wisconsin that surround the city of Madison.
 The lake has a surface area of 2074 acre and a max depth of 38 ft.
+The lake was historically known as Sahu Xetera (Tall Reed Lake) by the Ho-Chunk people.

 This lake is fed via the Yahara River Watershed and 9 Springs Wastewater Effluent.

 In 2013, the Wisconsin state record Yellow bass was caught in Lake Waubesa.
 It was 16.1 in long and weighed 2 lb 12 oz.